Space Mishap Investigation Course (SMIC)

-For Space Professionals and Space Safety Officers (SSOs)--Military or Civilian, preferably already assigned to a space-related billet.
+For Space Guardians and Space Safety Officers (SSOs)--Military or Civilian, preferably already assigned to a space-related billet.
 AF space-related billets include any jobs focused specifically on a space mission: designing, integrating, operating, employing, sustaining, maintaining, or supporting space systems within the DoD and selected government positions.
 Highly recommended for Space professionals Level 1 or higher in the Space Professional Development Program (SPDP).
 Required rank: E-4 to E-7, O-3 to O-5, GS 11-14.
 Recommend Space 200, but not required.
-Air Force personnel must obtain class seats through their MAJCOM/DRU/FOA safety office.
+MAJCOM/FIELD COMMAND/DRU/FOA Safety Training POCs must request waiver, through AFSEC/SET firstname.lastname@example.org for personnel who do not meet eligibility requirements.
+Air Force personnel must obtain class seats through their MAJCOM/FIELD COMMAND/DRU/FOA safety office.

 Prerequisite: All students enrolled in SMIC must complete a prerequisite before arrival.
 For instructions: